 If there is a single statement I am willing to die for in this world, it is the statement Jesus makes about children and about his kingdom.
-It is a statement that must be taken in its plainest sense, I mean plain like the periodic table, plain like the tables of the Law.
+It is a statement that must be taken in its plainest sense, I mean plain like potatoes and the periodic table, plain like the tables of the Law.
 It is elemental and concrete, smaller than any doctrinal statement and yet every doctrinal statement must bend itself around its basic claim.
 It is found in Luke 18, Matthew 18, Mark 10, and the entire Gospel of John.
 In Mark it reads like this: Jesus’ disciples have clocked out but people keep showing up at the office, mothers and kids and all the racket.
 So the disciples start rebuking them, despite the fact that Jesus had already told them they’d be better off having a millstone tied around their necks and cast into the sea than getting in the way of children coming to him (Lk.
 17:2; Mt.
 18:6)

 [I once heard a Calvinist argue that some babies must be predestined to hell because otherwise Christians shouldn’t be against abortion since if all babies go to heaven Christians should therefore endorse abortion.
 For the record, babies do not go to hell and Christ still condemns abortion, and probably that Calvinist too.]